StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 		- For Windows, this will likely require editing your Environmental Variables "PATH" to include the path to the lynx.exe file.
 - [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) 3.7+ (using 3.7.0)
 	- Please see the CoreNLP documentation for Java and memory requirements, etc.
-	- If you want to use the TOMES Project NER mappings, you must place the "regexner\_TOMES" directory (found in in the "./tomes\_tool/NLP/stanford_edu/stanford-corenlp-full-2016-10-31" directory) and its files into the CoreNLP directory that contains the master JAR file (~"stanford-corenlp-3.7.0.jar").
+	- If you want to use the TOMES Project NER mappings, you must place the "regexner\_TOMES" directory (found in the "./NLP/stanford_edu/stanford-corenlp-full-2016-10-31" directory) and its files into the CoreNLP directory that contains the master JAR file (~"stanford-corenlp-3.7.0.jar").

 # Installation
 After installing the external dependencies above, you'll need to install some required Python packages.